Facilities and Equipment

 Environmental test chambers.

-NREL's research facilities and equipment, including the Energy Storage Laboratory and Battery Thermal and Life Test Facility, help component developers and automobile manufacturers improve battery and energy storage system designs by enhancing performance and extending battery life.
+NREL's research facilities and equipment, including the Energy Storage Laboratories at Denver West Building 16 and the Thermal Test Facility (TTF) help component developers and automobile manufacturers improve battery and energy storage system designs by enhancing performance and extending battery life.
 Sophisticated testing, modeling, and analysis tools make it possible for researchers to examine energy storage solutions from the material to the system level for all-electric vehicles (EVs), hybrids (HEVs), and plug-in hybrids (PHEVs).
 Researchers use the Energy Systems Integration Facility (ESIF) and Vehicle Testing and Integration Facility to explore the interface of electric-drive vehicle (EDV) energy storage systems, charging end energy control technologies, the utility grid, and buildings.

 NREL's R&D 100 Award-winning Isothermal Battery Calorimeters are the only tools able to determine heat levels and battery energy efficiency within 98% of actual values.
 Researchers use these state-of-the-art calorimeters and the equipment described below to support NREL's research to develop batteries and energy storage systems for the next generation of EDVs.

 NREL's ESIF is the first U.S. facility with capabilities to conduct megawatt-scale R&D examining integration of power grids, buildings, vehicles, charging systems, and energy storage systems.
 The ESIF provides the resources necessary to develop, test, and prove energy storage system performance and compatibility with distributed energy systems.